La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - va'inai:
   - definitions:
     - 1:
+      - type: Commentary on Words
       - definition: Repeating: Indicates that the same idea is being repeated using the same words.
 - ta'u:
   - definitions:
     - 1:
+      - type: Commentary on Words
       - definition: Expanding a tanru/Making a tanru - Indicates a shift between a concise but potentially ambiguous tanru and its more elaborate and explicit explanation.
 - ta'unai:
   - definitions:
     - 1:
+      - type: Commentary on Words
       - definition: Making a tanru: Signals the opposite process, where a detailed explanation is being condensed into a shorter tanru.
 - ju'o:
   - definitions:
     - 1:
+      - type: Commentary on Knowledge
       - definition: Certainly/Uncertain - Expresses the speaker's degree of certainty or uncertainty about the truth of the associated statement.
 - ju'onai:
   - definitions:
     - 1:
+      - type: Commentary on Knowledge
       - definition: Uncertainty: Indicates a lack of certainty or doubt about the truth of the statement.
 - la'a:
   - definitions:
     - 1:
+      - type: Commentary on Knowledge
       - definition: Probably/Improbably - Expresses the speaker's assessment of the likelihood or probability of the associated statement being true.
 - la'anai:
   - definitions:
     - 1:
+      - type: Commentary on Knowledge
       - definition: Improbably: Indicates that the statement is unlikely or improbable.
 - ta'o:
   - definitions:
     - 1:
+      - type: Discourse Management
       - definition: By the way/Returning to point - Signals a digression or aside, often followed by a return to the main topic of discussion.
       - examples:
         - 1: